joshspeagle/dynesty/README.md

 Pure Python implementation of nested sampling algorithms for evaluating Bayesian evidence.

-### Currently in development (e.g., not working) in preparation for a new and improved release.
-Pay no attention to the build status.
+### Currently in development in preparation for a new and improved release.

 [![Build Status](https://api.travis-ci.org/kbarbary/nestle.svg)](https://travis-ci.org/kbarbary/nestle)